micknudsen/snpahoy/README.md

   --help                    Show this message and exit.
 ```

 Output is similar to that in germline mode.
-Only sites which are genotyping in both tumor and germline are used, and the homozygote sites used in mean MAF calculations are the homozygote sites in the normal sample.
+Only sites which are genotyping in both tumor and germline are used, and the homozygote sites used in mean MAF calculations are the homozygote sites in the germline sample.

 ```
 {